keithorange/AudioVideoFlipper_Imagination_Gym/README.md

 ### Engaging with Media
 - Utilize the tool while watching favorite movies, TV shows, or scenes.
 The flipper adds a cognitive layer to the viewing experience, enhancing imagination and sensory processing as the mind fills in the gaps created by the altering stimuli.

-## Installation Instructions
-1. Download the repository from GitHub or clone it using `git clone https://github.com/keithorange/AudioVideoFlipper_Imagination_Gym.git`.
-2. Unzip the folder (if downloaded as a ZIP file).
-3. Navigate to the project directory in the terminal `cd AudioVideoFlipper_Imagination_Gym` or file explorer.
-4. Install the required dependencies with `pip install -r requirements.txt`.
-5. Run the application by executing the main script (e.g., `python start_flipper_ui.py`).

 ## Cognitive Benefits
 - **Imagination and Creativity:** Enhances the ability to visualize and create, benefiting creative pursuits and problem-solving.